benji300/joplin-taranaki-ui/README.md

 ## Support

-If you need help or found a bug, open an issue on the [GitHub repository](https://github.com/benji300-joplin-extensions/clean-light-theme/issues).
+If you need help or found a bug, open an issue on [GitHub](https://github.com/benji300-joplin-extensions/clean-light-theme/issues).

 ## Changes